onflow/flow/agendas/2024/sprint-kickoff/2024-11-15-Flow-Sprint-Kickoff.md

  * Updated starters
  * Created EVM Interoperability Challenges Draft Document
  * The new Getting Started documentation sections have been rewritten to connect all the tools, providing developers with a comprehensive understanding of how they work together.
 (PR In Review)
+ * Time to Seal metric, now on our dashboards

 ---